ionut-bujor/Oxaca/README.md

-Simulation of a restarant system.
+Simulation of a restaurant system.

 to run: